denysdovhan/learnyoubash/exercises/if_conditional_statement/problem.en.md

 | `[ EXPR1 -a EXPR2 ]` | Logical _AND_.
 True if `EXPR1` **a**nd `EXPR2` are true. |
 | `[ EXPR1 -o EXPR2 ]` | Logical _OR_.
 True if `EXPR1` **o**r `EXPR2` are true.|

-Sure, there is more useful primaries and you can easily find it in [Bash man pages](http://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)
+Sure, there are more useful primaries and you can easily find it in the [Bash man pages](http://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)

 ### Using an `if` statement